lsst-dm/dmtn-120/index.rst

 The serialized form is a byte stream, which is encoded and decoded into Python objects.
 While optimized for NumPy arrays, ``pyarrow`` serialization is advertised as faster than ``pickle`` in general.

+This option should not be confused with :ref:`Parquet <newpersistence_parquet>`.
+Although it uses Arrow as its default reader in C++ and Python, Parquet is a different format from that used by ``pyarrow``'s object serialization code.

 Arrow meets only a few of our criteria:

 * it uses the Apache 2.0 license.